 Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.39.5.

-Use Java profiler tools that monitor and diagnose memory leaks.
+Use Java profiler tools that diagnose memory leaks.

 Enable verbose garbage collection to see a detailed trace of the garbage collector actions.

 Set references to null once they are no longer needed so that the garbage collector can collect the designated object.